 We set out from our train this morning stopping first at the Buddhist Kumbum (Ta’er) Monastery.
 Kumbum was founded in 1583 in a narrow valley close to the village of Lusar in the Tibetan cultural region of Amdo.
 In the afternoon we will visit the Shuijingxiang Market.
 At the entrance of two intersecting alleys, each more than 1,100 meters long are more than 3,000 fixed stalls.
 The market has everything from food and drink to articles for daily use.
 You can not only find lotus roots and wild rice stems, which are products of Southern China but also seafood from the coast.

-An early morning start at Golmud today as we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour daylight journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
+Day 10 - Golmud to LhasaAt Golmud we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
 This is the world’s highest railway pass, reaching an unbelievable 3 miles (5km) above sea level.
 Due to the high altitude, supplementary oxygen is pumped in through the ventilation system.
 Personal oxygen masks are available if required.

-This afternoon we visit the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
+A real highlight of our stay in Lhasa will be the visit to the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
 It contains thousands of rooms, dominates the city skyline.
-Perched upon Marpo Ri hill, 130 meters above the Lhasa valley, the Potala Palace rises a further 170 meters, is the greatest monumental structure in Tibet and one of the architectural wonders of the world.
+Perched upon Marpo Ri hill, 130 meters above the Lhasa valley, the Potala Palace rises a further 170 metres, is the greatest monumental structure in Tibet and one of the architectural wonders of the world.

 Tonight we will enjoy a farewell dinner.